jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 ===========

 VSG can use a configuration file to alter it's behavior or include a list of files to analyze.
-This is accomplished by passing a JSON file through the **--configuration** command line argument.
+This is accomplished by passing JSON and/or YAML file(s) through the **--configuration** command line argument.
-This is the basic form of a configuration file:
+This is the basic form of a configuration file in JSON:

 .. code-block:: json